 With this sugar-free blueberry jam recipe, no pectin is needed.
 You'll make one jar's worth of delicious fridge-stable jam and only need 4 ingredients to do it.
 For breakfast, you'll enjoy this healthy fruit spread with your favorite toast or bagels.

-Looking for a healthier way to make your morning toast or simply a way to use up some blueberries that you may have on hand?
+Looking for an alternative way to make your morning toast amazing or simply looking for a way to use up some blueberries that you may have on hand?
 This sugar free blueberry jam recipe can do exactly that!

 Inspired by my Sugar Free Strawberry Jam, this recipe comes together in minutes.
 This means much less time in the kitchen and way more time planning how to use up this wonderful jam!